Measurement compatibility in multiparameter quantum interferometry: Background

 where $\mathcal{C}^{N}_{\phi,\eta_a,\eta_b,\Delta}(n,p,q)\\ =\mathcal{A}_N(n,p)\mathcal{A}_N(n,q)e^{-i(p-q)\phi - \frac{\Delta^2}{2}(p-q)^2}\sqrt{B^p_{kl}B^q_{kl}}$,\\ $B^p_{kl}=\binom{p}{k}\binom{N-p}{l}\eta^{p-k}_a(1-\eta_a)^{k}\eta^{N-p-l}_b(1-\eta_b)^{l}$ quantifies the modification of the probability amplitudes due to losses.

 Fixed-photon number states are generally associated with a measurement of the photon number at the two outputs of the MZI.
 This option typically shows good performance in quantum phase estimation, however it requires detectors in cryogenic environments, which may not be suitable for all applications.
-In this work, we focus instead on the use of a homodyne detector on each arm.
+In this work, we also consider the use of a homodyne detector on each arm~\cite{vidrighin2014joint,zhong2021double}.
 While this explicitly demands a phase reference, this requirement has fewer technical constraints, and offers \emph{per se} higher efficiencies.